OpenTermsArchive/contrib-versions/Habbo/Privacy Policy.md

 **16\.
 How To Contact Us**

-Questions and comments about our Privacy Policy should be mailed to: Sulake Corporation Oy, Porkkalankatu 1, 00180 Helsinki, Finland.
+Questions and comments about our Privacy Policy should be mailed to: Sulake Corporation Oy, Legal, Kaarlenkatu 11, 00530 Helsinki, Finland.

 //End Privacy Policy//